cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 ```
 ### setExposureCompensation(exposureCompensation, [successCallback, errorCallback])

-<info>Set the exposure compensation for the device currently started. exposureCompensation accepts an integer. if exposureCompensation is lesser than the minimum exposure compensation, it is set to the minimum. if exposureCompensation is greater than the maximum exposure compensation, it is set to the maximum. (see getExposureCompensationRange() to get the minumum an maximum exposure compensation).</info><br/>
+<info>Set the exposure compensation for the camera device currently started. exposureCompensation accepts an integer. if exposureCompensation is lesser than the minimum exposure compensation, it is set to the minimum. if exposureCompensation is greater than the maximum exposure compensation, it is set to the maximum. (see getExposureCompensationRange() to get the minumum an maximum exposure compensation).</info><br/>

 ```javascript
 CameraPreview.setExposureCompensation(-2);